-Our argument builds on prior proofs that transactional boosting is serializable [11, 16, 17].
-A given execution of a contract's function involves a sequence of storage operations on persistent objects.
+Our argument builds on the prior proofs that transactional boosting is serializable [14, 13, 9].
+A given execution of a contract's function involves a sequence of operations on storage objects.
 (The Ethereum gas restriction ensures this sequence is finite.)
 Recall that if two storage operations map to distinct abstract locks, then they commute.
-If another thread executes another sequence of operations, and there are two operations that do not commute, then both threads will try to acquire the same lock, and one will be delayed until the other completes.
+If another thread executes another sequence of operations, then if there are two operations that do not commute, then both threads will try to acquire the same lock, and one will be delayed until the other completes.
 (Deadlocks are detected and resolved by aborting one execution.)
-As proved elsewhere [11, 16, 17], the result is a serializable execution5.
+As proved elsewhere [14, 13, 9], the result is a serializable